I couldn’t believe my eyes when I read……..

 #3.
 Best For TIG Welding – Lotos TIG200 AC/DC

-At the same time, it functions efficiently, promises to provide service for many years without losing the performance.
-You will like to hear that; this efficient welding machine comes at extremely reasonably price.
+At the same time, it functions efficiently, promises to provide service for many years without losing performance.
+You will like to hear that; this efficient welding machine comes at an extremely reasonable priced.

 You don’t need to press any button to switch between 110V and 220V since it adjusts itself automatically.
 Also, the cooling system keeps the machine cool all the time throughout a welding operation.
 The welding capacity of this machine is ¼” thick metal.
 In the meantime, it will let you do 21 ft. of the weld at 6 min.
 Weld intervals with roughly 8-10 min break due to 60% duty cycle.